Massive fire at Cambodia hotel casino kills at least 19

-In a video posted by Cambodia's firefighting agency, onlookers could be heard shouting pleas to rescue people trapped on the roof of the hotel complex, which is more than a dozen stories tall at its highest point.
-The video showed at least one man falling as the flames reached the roof.
+In a video posted by Cambodia’s firefighting agency, a crowd could be heard shouting pleas to rescue people trapped on the roof of the hotel complex, which is more than a dozen stories tall at its highest point.
+The video showed at least one person falling as the flames reached the roof.

-The Department of Fire Prevention, Extinguishing and Rescue posted that calls for help were heard from the 13th, 14th and 15th floors at 4 a.m. and hands were seen waving from windows as well as a mobile phone's flashlight signaling from inside the complex.
+The Department of Fire Prevention, Extinguishing and Rescue said it heard calls for help at 4 a.m. emanating from rooms on the 13th, 14th and 15th floors.
+Hands and even a mobile phone's flashlight were seen waving from windows inside the complex.

-“The fire was massive, and was inside the casino, so it was difficult for our water cannons to reach it,” observed a firefighter on the video posted online by the fire department.
-He said that was the reason the fire continued burning for such a long time.
+“The fire was massive, and was inside the casino, so it was difficult for our water cannons to reach it,” said a firefighter in the video posted online by the fire department.

-The blaze, which started around midnight Wednesday, was finally put out at 2 p.m.
-Thursday, said Sek Sokhom, adding that the rescue operation was continuing.

-Banteay Meanchey police chief Sithi Loh said earlier that 360 emergency personnel and 11 firetrucks had been sent to the scene of the fire, whose cause was not yet known.
+Many of those inside, both customers and staff, were from neighboring Thailand, which sent firetrucks and emergency workers Thursday to help cope with the crisis in the bustling border town.

+The Grand Diamond City casino complex has 500 employees, and had 1,000 customers Wednesday, according to a report from Soth Kimkolmony, a spokesperson for Cambodia’s National Committee for Disaster Management.
+It was unclear how many were present when the fire broke out.

 “Right now, we are trying to bring the dead bodies from the building down.
 I don’t think there will be any survivors because of very thick smoke.
-Even we all (the rescue staff) have to wear proper gear when we go inside the building, otherwise we cannot breathe at all,” Montri Khaosa-ard, a staff member of Thailand Ruamkatanyu Foundation, a social welfare organization that sends volunteers to disaster scenes, said Thursday afternoon.
+Even we all (the rescue staff) have to wear proper gear when we go inside the building, otherwise we cannot breathe at all,” said Montri Khaosa-ard, a staff member of Thailand Ruamkatanyu Foundation, a social welfare organization that sends volunteers to disaster scenes.

-Thai and Cambodian rescue teams worked side by side in Thursday's search of the badly burned premises.
+Thai and Cambodian rescue teams worked side by side in Thursday's search of the premises, but paused efforts their searched efforts at the dangerously damaged site as night fell.

-Thailand's public television network, Thai PBS, reported that 50 Thais, both staff and customers, had been trapped inside the casino complex.
-It reported that Cambodian authorities requested help to deal with the fire from Thailand, which sent five firetrucks and 10 rescue vans.
+Thailand’s public television network, Thai PBS, reported that 50 Thais, both staff and customers, had been trapped inside the casino complex.
+It cited reports that the emergency ward in Aranyaprathet Hospital on the Thai side of the border was full and some victims had to be sent to other hospitals.

-Poipet in western Cambodia is opposite the city of Aranyaprathet in more affluent Thailand, and there is busy cross-border trade and tourism.
+Poipet in western Cambodia is a site of busy cross-border trade and tourism opposite the city of Aranyaprathet in more affluent Thailand.

-Thai PBS cited reports that Aranyaprathet Hospital’s emergency ward was full and other victims had to be sent to other hospitals.

-Casinos are illegal in Thailand, but neighboring countries such as Myanmar, Cambodia and Laos host the lucrative industry.
-Cambodia has an especially active casino industry because the Southeast Asian country is also a popular tourist destination with convenient international connections.
+Casinos are illegal in Thailand.
+Many Thais visit neighboring countries such as Cambodia — a popular tourist destination with convenient international connections — to gamble.
+Poipet has a cluster of more than a dozen casinos.

-A report received from Soth Kimkolmony, a spokesperson for Cambodia's National Committee for Disaster Management, said the Grand Diamond City casino complex has 500 employees, and had 1,000 customers on Wednesday.
-It was unclear how many were present when the fire broke out.

-The casino is just a few meters (yards) from the border checkpoint with Thailand and popular with customers who make the four-hour drive from the Thai capital, Bangkok.
+The Grand Diamond City casino is just a short walk from the border checkpoint with Thailand and popular with customers who make the four-hour drive from the Thai capital, Bangkok.

 Credit: Uncredited